Watch the recorded conference sessions (Opening ceremony, Keynote and Session II) on CTO’s Facebook page:

 9th Tourism Human Resources Conference 2018

-The Caribbean Tourism Organization, in collaboration with the Cayman Islands Department of Tourism, will be hosting the 9th Tourism Human Resources Conference from 28-30 November 2018.
+The 9th Tourism Human Resources Conference was held from 28-30 November 2018.

 The main aim of the Tourism Human Resources Conference is to bring together tourism practitioners from both the public and private sectors, human resource professionals, tourism educators/trainers and consultants as well as tourism & hospitality students of tertiary institutions to share strategies and best practices on areas and issues affecting the tourism and hospitality sectors, to provide updated information on various aspects of tourism’s development, to enhance skills and to allow opportunities for professional networking.